ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 So, in essence they teach state-of-the-art deep learning (DL) for the common (wo)man by providing [free MOOG courses](http://course.fast.ai) on their site.
 What's quite unique about it is that they decided to use a top-down approach.
 They basically provide almost no introduction to the basis of the field but have the students train their first deep convolutional neural network with just three lines of code and go from there...
 Later, they peel layer for layer and expose more and more details about the underlying fundamentals that make the machinery work.
 The idea is that this supposedly keeps students engaged and helps to facilitate different learning paces and styles.
 To make all this happen they designed a high-level wrapper that sits on top of the deep learning framework [PyTorch](https://pytorch.org) - apparently in a similar way as [Keras](https://keras.io) provides a more gentle interface to [TensorFlow](https://github.com/tensorflow/tensorflow).
 As far as I understood, it was originally designed as a help for their courses but matured into a rather stable general-purpose DL library that might also be used for production...

-Given that I currently teach an introductory course to *R for remote sensing of global ecology* that is based on the conventional bottom-up approach (teach the students the basics of R first before writing remote sensing data analysis scripts) I was a bit sceptical at first when I heard about this...
+Given that I currently teach a university course (*Remote Sensing of Global Ecology (using R)*) that is structured on the conventional bottom-up approach I was a intrigued about this style of teaching.

 ### Joining the group

-Sam initiated a [study group](https://twimlai.com/twiml-x-fast-ai/) shortly after the interview with Rachel.
+Sam initiated a [study group](https://twimlai.com/twiml-x-fast-ai/) shortly after the fast.ai interview.
 I thought I'd also check this out and so I joined to keep me motivated and here we are.

 Now, in the first lesson students build the (unavoidable?) cat classifier (here it's a cat vs. dog classifier).
 The whole model requires only three lines of Python code!
-Obviously this only works since a lot of hyper-parameters are hidden by the basic interface and a lot of choices are done by the fastai package by default.
+Obviously this only works since a lot of hyper-parameters are hidden by the basic interface and a lot of choices are done by the fast.ai package by default and data is provided.
 Furthermore, the example uses [transfer learning](http://cs231n.github.io/transfer-learning/) and thus really piggybacks on a large existing model that was trained on the massive [ImageNet dataset](http://www.image-net.org).
 Nevertheless it really is quite amazing that you can get things from the ground with this little code.

 ## The project

-As an exercise students are asked to come up with their own (binary) classifiers and so I thought I build a guitar classifier net.
+As an exercise students are asked to come up with their own (binary) classification problems and so I thought I'd build a guitar classifier net.
 To start things off I decided to go for arguably two of the most iconic electrical guitars: the [Gibson (R.I.P) Les Paul](https://en.wikipedia.org/wiki/Gibson_Les_Paul) and the [Fender Stratocaster](https://en.wikipedia.org/wiki/Fender_Stratocaster).

 Now, a couple of things up first.
-While the two instruments feature some quite different body shapes, headstocks and geometries guitars tend to come in all kinds of designs and configurations and thus I imagine that this task is at least as challenging as differentiating between a fluffy cat and a (less so?) dog - if not much more.
+While the two instruments feature very characteristic body shapes, headstocks and geometries guitars tend to come in all kinds of designs and configurations.
+So I'd imagine that this task is at least as challenging as differentiating between a fluffy cat and a (less so?) dog - if not much more.

 {%
 include figure